CharlesV0/empirical_github/Solution.md

 ### Q(b)
 average equal-weighted return spread between high and low previous stock returns portfolios

-We find there is/isn't Momentum effect / Reversal effect exists in Chinese stock markets.
+We find there is Momentum effect exists in Chinese stock markets.
-As we can see in the return spread between the highest previous return group and the lowest group, when K=……
+As we can see in the return spread between the highest previous return group and the lowest group, when K=1, the return rate difference is 12.70%, which is very considerable.
+As the lagged period number K increases, we witness a stricly decreasing return rate difference.
+When K =3, it is 6.87%; when K = 6, it is 5.21%; when K = 12, it is 3.47%; when K = 24, it is 2.75%.
+This indicates two points economically.
+First, we do not deny the potential existence of Reversal effect, but in less than two years, it can be hard to observe it, if does exist.
+Second, the Momentum effect is declining with longer lagged periods.
+This suits the economic intuition since we believe the potential profit from arbitrage will decrease along the time, and disappear eventually in the long term.

 ### Q(c)